Open Online Theatre Programme

-- We are open to solo artists and artistic directors from the performing arts such as dance, theatre, circus arts, comedy, music and live art.
+- We are open to solo artists and artistic directors of companies from the performing arts such as dance, theatre, circus arts, comedy, music and live art.

-- Artists looking to explore how they may adapt their artistic practice for working online.
+- Artists wishing to explore how to adapt their artistic practice for live streaming.

 The programme will take the form of classes and mentorship.

-- You will need to commit to 11 contact days over the 12 weeks
+- You will need to commit to 12 contact days over the initial 12 weeks

-- Come with an artistic idea or performance project which you would like to shape into a new work online.
+- Come with an artistic idea or performance project which you would like to shape into a new live streamed work.

-- 5 days of intensive course modules in week one.
+- 6 days of intensive course modules in week one and two.

-- 5 weeks reflection and R&D of your work.
-This is self-guided and flexible but mentors are on hand as required.
+- 8 weeks reflection and R&D of your work.
+This is self-guided and flexible with mentors on hand as required.

-- 2 days in-person cohort meet up at the midway point of the course.
-This is an opportunity to collaborate, share ideas, test the work-in-progress and iron out any issues.
+- 2 days in-person cohort meet-up at the midway point of the course.
+This is an opportunity to collaborate, share ideas, test work-in-progress and iron out any issues.

-- A further 5 weeks reflection and R&D of your work.
-This is self-guided and flexible but mentors are on hand as required.
+- A further 4 weeks’ reflection, practise and R&D of your work.
+This is self-guided and flexible with mentors on hand as required.

-We encourage all participants to spend the first two weeks digesting and reflecting on the course learning and on their practice, during which time we will be there to offer support.
+We encourage all participants to spend the first two weeks digesting and reflecting on the course learning and on their practice, during which time the team will be available to offer support.
 Participants can be flexible around the amount of time they spend exploring their artistic idea.

-To apply please complete the google form: https://forms.gle/mf1DaHk37PwATCwF8
+To apply please complete this simple google form here: